-Global Commons Review (GCR) is a magazine published by the Paulo Freire Institute-UCLA and produced by the UNESCO-UCLA Chair on Global Learning and Global Citizenship Education.
+Global Commons Review (GCR) is a magazine published by the Paulo Freire Institute (PFI)-UCLA and produced by the UNESCO-UCLA Chair on Global Learning and Global Citizenship Education (2017-2020).
 It was launched in 2017.
 Since 2020, the GCR is produced by the PFI-Ucla Project on Global Learning and Global Citizenship Education.

 The magazine stresses the importance of Global Citizenship Education and features its manifold implications and applications to help policy makers, government officials, academics, communities and educational institutions.